Philip K. Chapman

-Philip Kenyon Chapman (5 March 1935 – 5 April 2021) was the first Australian-born American astronaut, serving for about five years in NASA Astronaut Group 6 (1967).
+Philip Kenyon Chapman (5 March 1935 – 5 April 2021) was an Australian-born American astronaut, serving for about five years in NASA Astronaut Group 6 (1967).

 Education

 Born in Melbourne, Australia, Chapman's family moved to Sydney while he was a child.
 After attending the Fort Street Opportunity School (which Douglas Mawson also attended), Chapman attended Parramatta High School.
 He went on to earn a B.S. in physics and mathematics from the University of Sydney, in 1956.
 He then attended the Massachusetts Institute of Technology in the United States, earning a M.S. in aeronautics and astronautics in 1964 and a Sc.D. in instrumentation in 1967.
 His doctoral thesis advisors included Nobel Laureates Steven Weinberg and Rainer Weiss.